Looking Out For Your Best Interests When Dividing Property In Divorce

 When it comes to divorce, every state is either an equitable division state or a community property state.
 In equitable division states, a judge works to divide marital assets equitably between parties.
 In community property states, all marital property, assets and debts are divided equally between spouses.

 The Law Offices of Diane J.N.
-Morin can help you value your assets and obtain an arrangement that suits your financial situation.
+Morin INC. can help you value your assets and obtain an arrangement that suits your financial situation.
 Even though marital property must be divided equally, a lawyer can help you retain the assets and property that you wish to keep.

 Keep Your Case Private: Divide Property Out Of Court